Maple walnut shortbread cookies are an easy slice and bake cookie recipe for holiday baking and delicious everyday snacking!

 why gives shortbread that melt in your mouth texture?

 - It’s a really interesting question, and it has to do with chemistry!
-Shortbread cookie dough doesn’t contain any liquid ingredients like you normally find in cookie recipes, so they don’t rise, and the formation of gluten is retarded.
+Shortbread cookie dough doesn’t contain any liquid ingredients like you normally find in cookie recipes, so they don’t rise, and there is less gluten formed.

 - The addition of cornstarch (which is gluten free) reduces the total amount of gluten in the recipe which further tenderizes the shortbread.

-- Shortbread cookies can be soft or crisp, depending on how thick they are and how long you cook them, but they will never be chewy.
+- Shortbread cookies can be soft or crisp, depending on how thick they are and how long you cook them, but they will never be chewy like a classic chocolate chip cookie.

 - Note: these cookies are not gluten free, although you can make them with a good gluten free baking mix.

-Mix up the dough and roll it into a log.
+Most shortbread can easily be made ahead, which I love.
+Simply mix up the dough as written in the recipe and roll it into a log.
 Chill until firm and then slice it up and bake.
-The log of dough can sit for up to a week in your refrigerator.
-Up to a year in the freezer.
+The log of dough can sit for up to a week in your refrigerator, or up to 3 months in the freezer (make sure to wrap it well in a freezer-safe ziplock bag).

 3 tips for perfect maple walnut shortbread cookies